electricsam/helidon-grpc-example/README.md

 ### At this point in time this project achieves the following prototype goals

- - Defines a protobuf schema and generates the required Java code
+ - Defines a protobuf schema and generates the required Java classes
  - Contains a Helidon gRPC service that accepts one input stream of messages
- - Contains a Helidon gRPC service that accepts multiple stream consumers
+ - The Helidon gRPC service also accepts multiple stream consumers
- - The gRPC service efficiently broadcasts messages from the producer to the subscribers using either a ring buffer or a deque
+ - The Helidon gRPC service efficiently broadcasts messages from the producer to the subscribers using either a ring buffer or a deque
  - Uses Dagger for dependency injection
  - Uses Java 21 Virtual Threads for all threads created during message processing
  - Contains a command line interface that acts as a producer, sending one message or a continuous stream of messages to the service